 Branded vs. Unbranded

-If you’re looking at purchasing cask whiskey or rare bottles, it’s worth bearing in mind that not all single malts are created equal.
+If you’re looking at investing in whiskey casks or rare bottles, it’s worth bearing in mind that not all single malts are created equal.
 A whiskey barrel or a bottle from a premium, luxury brand carries the heritage, name and prestige as well as the provenance of production by a master distiller.
 A mass-produced cask or bottle, on the other hand, has less inherent value simply by being less rare and of a lower quality.
 There’s an accepted hierarchy within the whiskey industry and this can influence your investment’s potential future value.

 As we’ve alluded to above, rarity often goes hand-in-hand with premium brands.
 While a top shelf branded whiskey from a known name may appreciate in value, it’s likely to do so to a lesser degree than one from a luxury or small-batch producer.
 With luxury casks and bottles crafted to the highest standards by master blenders, these are the savvy investments but are often the scarcest – which can contribute to appreciation over time.